 Thank you to Paul Roberts (ND ’71) for his generosity in establishing the Roberts Undergraduate Research Endowment in East Asian Studies.

-The Flatley Center for Undergraduate Scholarly Engagement (CUSE) is happy to announce the 2017 Eagan Summer Fellowship to support one Notre Dame undergraduate in an intellectually-enriching summer experience.
+The Flatley Center for Undergraduate Scholarly Engagement (CUSE) is happy to announce the 2018 Eagan Summer Fellowship to support three Notre Dame undergraduates in intellectually-enriching summer experiences.
 The activity must be 8-10 weeks in length, academically-grounded, and may include: independent research, an internship or research assistantship, service-learning, a study abroad program, or language study.
 The ideal candidates for this fellowship are first generation college students, and all applicants must demonstrate financial need.
 The $5,000 award will cover direct expenses related to the research as well as provide a stipend for the 8-10 week experience.
 CUSE hopes that this opportunity will serve as a springboard for future intellectual engagement.

 Eligibility and Selection